301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 There are several factors that influence the desire of a team to push a specfic lane:

-* Whether the enemy team is alive or not, or rather, how many of the heroes on the enemy team is alive.
-Fewer heroes alive means a greater desire to push a lane.
+* Whether the enemy team is alive or not, or rather, how many of the heroes on the enemy team are alive.
+Fewer heroes alive will correlate with a greater desire to push any lane.
 * Whether the entire allied team is alive or not.
 There will be little to no desire to push if the team is mostly dead.
 * Where the creep waves have met in the lane.
 A creep wave closer to the team's base/tower will result in a higher desire to push the lane to the opposite side of the map.
 * Whether the team has any illusions/controllable minions with them, or can spawn any.
 If the team does, they will have a greater desire to push.